troclaux/notes/aws.md

 - region: separate geographic areas (e.g. `us-east-1` or `sa-east-1`)
   - each region is completely independent from others
-  - each region has 3 to 6 Availability Zones, with few exceptions
+  - each region has 3 to 6 Availability Zones, with few exceptions (AZ ⊆ region)
     - Availability Zone (AZ): isolated locations within each region

 - IAM users: individual
 - IAM groups: collections of IAM users
 - AWS organizations: allows management of multiple AWS accounts under one umbrella
+  - allows management of permissions
   - AWS organizations Service Control Policies (SCPs): centrally manage and restrict permissions across all accounts

 - shared responsibility model: the line of responsibility shifts based on the level of abstraction provided by the service
   - aws is responsible for security **OF** the cloud
+    - buildings, computers, storage, network systems, base software (hypervisors, etc)
   - I am responsible for security **IN** the cloud
+    - you protect what you do inside the cloud
+      - files, data, etc

 ## aws well-architected framework